Print this Back to School lesson for Sunday School to help prepare them for the first day of school!

 Now, you may be wondering what kind of things the devil might try to trick you into doing.
 To help us out, we’ve got this bucket of tricks… (put inside the bucket common struggles for kids such as: Not doing homework correctly, leaving someone out, talking bad about someone, not listening to a teacher, being selfish with your stuff, not helping others, making fun of others, etc).
 I’m going to pull a few out and I want you to think about if this thing is something maybe the devil tried to trick YOU into doing.
 (Pull out a few and read, pause to allow kids to think)

 So, there are all kinds of tricks we need to be prepared to fight against.
 That’s why we need God’s armor!
 Let’s keep reading for more instructions.
 Verse twelve tells us our struggle is not against flesh and blood but against spiritual forces.
+Even if you attend a Christian school, you need God’s help everyday.
+The Bible gives us some awesome equipment

 Have you guys ever seen one of those cartoons with a little angel on one shoulder and a little devil on the other?
 No?